YottaDB/YDBDoc/ProgGuide/langfeat.rst

 All string operators force M to evaluate the expressions to which they apply as strings.
 The string operator is:

-_ binary operator causes M to concatenate the second expression with the first expresion
+_ binary operator causes M to concatenate the second expression with the first expression

 Example: